scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 * The server must ask the control plane for a path, regardless of the client's policy.
 * The client (somehow) sends a new packet with a new path, prompting the server to use this path from now on.

 There are some nuances: Usually the server's API will store the initial address of the client to be used through all the session.
-We might need to take this into account.

-A related question: how long before expiration should we still use a path?
-How do we handle that?
+A related question: how long before expiration should a path be used?

-Do we actually need to solve this reverse path refresh problem?
+Is reverse path refresh a relevant problem?

 * Contra: It is probably rare that a server needs to send data for a long time without the application layer protocol requiring the client to ever answer back.
 * Pro: The client may happen to have an old-ish path.
 If we can't refresh, the client always needs to consider whether a path is valid "long enough", which might only be possible to guess.